zanadoman/wizard_engine/README.md

 # Wiki

-## How to load assets?
+## How to load Assets?

-Use Assets inner class of your Engine instance\
+Use Assets inner class of your Engine instance.\
-The load functions will return the id of the loaded stuff,\
+The load functions will return the ID of the loaded stuff,\
-and it is your responsibility to store them in integer variables
+and it is your responsibility to store them in integer variables.

-## How to get actors?
+## How to get Actors?

-You can request new Actors from the Actors subclass\
+You can request new Actors from the Actors subclass.\
-and you should store the new Actor's ID in an integer variable\
+You should store the new Actor's ID in an integer variable\
-as before
+as before.

+## How to use Actors?

+You can set the properties of an Actor by using the [] operator\
+overload of the Actors subclass.\
+Also with this method you can request Colors, Textures, Flipbooks,\
+Texts and Overlapboxes for your new actor.
+(Remember to store their ID as well!)

 ## Example main function